SammCheese/SammCheese/README.md

 #  **Hi!
 Im Sammy**

-I'm a Full-stack Developer specializing in JS/React.
+I'm a Full-stack Developer specializing in JS/React and the Main UI Dev of [MegaAntiCheat](https://github.com/MegaAntiCheat)

 Check out a few of my Projects from the links below!